Easy Cranberry Chicken only requires 5 minutes of prep, a few pantry staples, and is super delicious. Weeknight dinner lifesaver!

 Easy Cranberry Chicken

-In a medium bowl, combine the dressing, soup mix, cranberry sauce, and red pepper flakes.
+- In a medium bowl, combine the Catalina dressing, onion soup mix, cranberry sauce, and red pepper flakes.
 Blend well.
 Pour into the baking dish.

-Serve over mashed sweet potatoes, regular potatoes, or rice.
+- Serve over mashed potatoes, sweet potatoes, or rice.